Switcheo/demex-client/README.md

 # Demex Client

-This is a typescript client that wraps around carbon-js-sdk that aims to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.
+This is an opinionated typescript client that wraps around carbon-js-sdk that aims to proivde a simple way to programmatically trade on Carbon's Perpetuals markets.

+The client attempts to fetch data over websockets and caches it in memory whenever possible with the exception of trades and funding rates data.
+As a result, data fetching functions that are made via GRPC or API will be made asynchronously while data fetching from the local cache will be made synchronously.

-> Spot market trading is not fully supported on this client at the moment.
+Spot market trading is not supported on this client at the moment.
+Only Mainnet is supported on this client at the moment.

 ## Warning